Motupipi

 Motupipi is a settlement in the Tasman District of New Zealand's upper South Island, located at the mouth of the Motupipi River east of Tākaka.
+It was the first place in Golden Bay / Mohua where Europeans settled.

 The name Motupipi translates as the island or bush (motu) with pipi shellfish, referring to the pipi which are found on the beach.

 History

 European settlement

-James Lovell and his wife were the first Europeans to come to what was then known as Massacre Bay (now Golden Bay / Mohua).
-They landed at the beach in Motupipi after a two-day journey by whaleboat from Nelson.
-Settlement began in 1850.
-The settlement began as about 1500 acres of small dairy, fruit and hop farms.
+James Lovell and his wife Ann were the first Europeans to come to what was then known as Massacre Bay (now Golden Bay / Mohua).
+They landed at the beach in Motupipi after a two-day journey by whaleboat from Nelson in late 1842.
+At the time, there was a pā at the mouth of the Motupipi River, where between 200 and 300 people lived.
+The Lovells had their second daughter at Motupipi, the first pākeha child born in Golden Bay.
+Benjamin Lovell and family (he was a brother of James) lived in Motupipi in the early years.
+Joseph Packard and family had been talked into moving to Motupipi by James Lovell; the Lovells and Packards were the first pākeha in Golden Bay.
+More European settlement began in 1850.
+The settlement began as about 1500 acres of small dairy, fruit, and hop farms.

 There are records of several notable early settlers: